 Last evidence review date: 9 May 2026

 Source basis: Regulation (EU) 2024/1689 remains the current published EU AI Act baseline.
-This page also tracks the official 7 May 2026 Digital Omnibus provisional agreement reported by the Council of the EU and welcomed by the European Commission.
+This page also tracks the 29 June 2026 Council-adopted Digital Omnibus text reported by the Council of the EU and welcomed by the European Commission.
 The agreement still requires endorsement, legal/linguistic revision, formal adoption, and publication before it changes the legal text.
-Source links: AI Act Article 113, Council provisional agreement, 7 May 2026, European Commission press statement, 7 May 2026.
+Source links: AI Act Article 113, Council Council-adopted text, 7 May 2026, European Commission press statement, 7 May 2026.
 This page is for operational planning and is not legal advice.